Asabu Station

 Asabu Station (麻生駅, Asabu-eki) is a railway station on the Namboku Line in Kita-ku, Sapporo, Hokkaido, Japan, operated by the Sapporo Municipal Subway.
 The station is numbered N01.

 While situated relatively close to Shin-Kotoni Station on the Sasshō Line, there are no transfer passageways between the two stations.
-To reach Shin-Kotoni, you must take Exit 3 and walk outside for 200m.
+Passengers who are trying to reach Shin-Kotoni must take Exit 3 and from the station walk outside for 200m.

 Lines

 Asabu Station is served by the Namboku Line, and forms the northern terminus of the line.
-From April 1 to July 31 every year, Platform 1 serves departing southbound trains, with trains arriving at Platform 2 immediately going out of service before going to a turn-around point beyond the station.
-From August 1 through March 31, both platforms serve arriving and departing trains in sequence.
+From 1 April to 31 July every year, Platform 1 serves departing southbound trains, with trains arriving at Platform 2 immediately going out of service before going to a turn-around point beyond the station.
+From 1 August through 31 March, both platforms serve arriving and departing trains in sequence.